Air France Gets EU Green Light For 4 Bn Euro Aid - UrduPoint

 In a joint statement Le Maire and his Dutch counterpart Wopke Hoekstra said a recapitalisation of KLM by the government of the Netherlands was being looked at.

-The recapitalisation of Air France will take place by converting three billion euros in loans it received from the French state last year into perpetual hybrid Air France-KLM bonds that are considered as a form of equity, plus a new issue of shares that is open to existing and new shareholders.
+The recapitalisation of Air France will take place by converting loans it received from the French state last year into perpetual hybrid Air France-KLM bonds that can be converted into equity.

-The French state has committed to participating, according to Air France-KLM.
-China Eastern Airlines, another major shareholder, will also participate.
-However, Delta Airlines said it could not due to restrictions placed on airlines receiving US government assistance.

-Air France-KLM CEO Benjamin Smith said the capital injections "will provide Air France-KLM with greater stability to move forward when recovery starts, as large-scale vaccination progresses around the world and borders reopen."
-Another condition that was placed on the rescue package was that the group cannot pay dividends until the French state reduces its stake.

-Shares in Air France-KLM fell by around 1.5 percent in Amsterdam and Paris in early morning trading.
-While they recovered part of that loss, they were underperforming both markets which were trading higher.
+Shares in Air France-KLM fell by 1.4 percent in Amsterdam and 1.6 percent in Paris, while both markets were trading higher.

 The Irish-based low-cost carrier has long railed against the support given to national champions, and is often backed by Brussels.